 How much base training you should be doing each week depends on how much time you have available to train and how much training stress you can productively handle.
 To address your own individual needs you have three different options — low-volume, mid-volume, high-volume.

 If you can dedicate yourself to three structured workouts per week, a low-volume approach is the best fit.
 With a low-volume base training plan you’ll be spending between three and a half hours and four and a half hours base training each week.

 If you can handle a bit more training stress, then a mid-volume plan with five workouts each week will be the best approach to base.
 If you opt for a mid-volume plan you will start base training with between five and six hours of training each week.

 If you have multiple years of structured training experience and a consistent daily window to train, then you may be in a position to take a high-volume approach.
 A high volume base plan will have you doing six structure workouts per week with a minimal time dedication of nine hours and at most ten or eleven.

 Base Training Plan Example

-Use Plan Builder to make scheduling and planning as easy as possible.
+Not sure where to start?
+You can use Plan Builder to make scheduling and planning as easy as possible.
 Just enter your goal events, your availability to train, and your current experience with interval training.
 When all is said and done, you’ll have your base training all laid out and a training plan that will look something like this: